lemon07r/pampax/README.md

 ## 📝 Supported Languages

-PAMPA can index and search code in several languages out of the box:
+PAMPAX can index and search code in several languages out of the box:

 -   JavaScript / TypeScript (`.js`, `.ts`, `.tsx`, `.jsx`)
 -   PHP (`.php`)